jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (c) in the case of any other educational institution, the chief executive or person occupying an equivalent position
   - **register** means the list kept under section 128
   - **registration** , in relation to any person, means the entry of the person's name on the register; and has a corresponding meaning
-  - **satisfactory recent teaching experience** , in relation to any person at any time, means—satisfactorily completed by the person during the 5 years before that time
+  - **satisfactory recent teaching experience** , in relation to any person at any time, means— satisfactorily completed by the person during the 5 years before that time
     (a) an uninterrupted period of employment of 2 years (or some shorter period or periods approved by the Teachers Council for the person) in a teaching position or teaching positions in the general education system; or
     (b) a period of employment of 2 years (or some shorter period or periods approved by the Teachers Council for the person), in a position (or positions) that (or each of which) was in the Teachers Council's opinion equivalent to a teaching position, in an educational institution in New Zealand approved by the Teachers Council for the purposes of this Part—
   - **Teachers Council** means the New Zealand Teachers Council established under Part 10A